How to use contactless

 - 91: You are either using a card other than Amex, Mastercard or Visa, or you are using a card that is not contactless-enabled.

 - Try again - use one card only: The reader has detected more than one contactless payment card or Opal card.
 Please separate your cards before you tap on and tap off.

-Card clash happens when you tap on with more than one card at the same time.
+Card clash happens when you tap with more than one card at the same time.

 Make sure you keep your contactless credit or debit cards and your Opal cards separate and not in the same purse, wallet or phone case when tapping on and off an Opal reader.

-Only tap on and tap off with the card you wish to use on the Opal reader.
+Only tap on and tap off with the card or device you wish to use on the Opal reader.

 If the Opal reader detects more than one card:

-- If could take payment from the wrong card
+- It could take payment from the wrong card

 - The gates may not open